A cover letter is a great way to stand out as an applicant and convey your interest

 - How does your experience align with the job description?

-- For students with less experience, your cover letter should convey interest.
+- For students with less experience, your cover letter should convey interest in the

 - Why are you interested in this company in particular?
 How do you align with their